KaderErgin/RealEstate/README.md

 # Real Estate Management System

-This project is an ASP.NET Core based property management application developed for listing, city and real estate basics.
-The application uses Dapper ORM for fast and efficient data transfer operations and provides data management via RESTful API.
-API documentation and tests are available on Swagger.
+This project is an ASP.NET Core-based real estate management application developed to manage property listings, cities, and real estate agents.
+The application uses Dapper ORM for fast and efficient database operations and provides data management through a RESTful API.
+Swagger is used for API documentation and testing.

 ## Features